nukka123/SFSymbolKeys/README.md

 ### Xcode

-1. In Xcode, select "File" > "Add Packages..."
+1. In Xcode, go to "File" > "Add Packages...".
-2. Enter the following URL:
+2. Enter the repository URL in the search bar:

    ```
    https://github.com/nukka123/SFSymbolKeys.git
    ```
-3. For the Dependency Rule, select "Branch" and enter `main`.
+3. For "Dependency Rule", select "Up to Next Major Version" and specify the version as `0.0.1`.
 4. Click "Add Package".
-5. Add `SFSymbolKeys` to your target.
+5. Add the `SFSymbolKeys` library to your app's target.

 ## Usage